 VINNIE: Yeah, that happens, too.

 ANDY: No, Vinnie’s got lots of ideas.
 He’s always thinking up new songs.
 I mean, it’s kind of cool the way it happens now.
-Obviously, it’s more difficult because we’re spread around now, you know, and Vinnie and I are in the States, Phil and Paul are in England, and whoever we happen to be using for bass, could be anywhere.
-So but then the technology is a lot better so you can still kind of do it.
+Obviously, it’s more difficult because we’re spread around now, you know, and Vinnie and I are in the States, Phil and Paul are in England, and whoever we happen to use for bass, he could be from anywhere.
+So but then technology is a lot better so you can still kind of do it.
 And it’s kind of nice, you know.
-Everyone throws their ideas in and they get stirred around a bit and, you know, Phil has a listen and goes, I really like that or yea or we change this.
-And you know, so it ends up being a team effort anyways.
+Everyone throws their ideas in, and they get stirred around a bit and, you know, Phil has a listen and goes, I really like that or yea, or we change this.
+And you know, so it ends up being a team effort anyway.
 So that’s kind of nice.

 THE STATE OF UFO BASS PLAYER

-So speaking about the bass players, it’s been two long years since you departed with Pete, is he now completely out of the picture?
+So speaking about the bass players, it’s been two long years since you departed with Pete, is he now entirely out of the picture?

 ANDY; No, I don’t think he is completely out of the picture.
-No, I mean this is a real hard area to get into.
+No, I mean this is a really hard area to get into.
 I think we spoke about this, you know, before?

-ANDY: Now that Entwhistle is dead and so is Keith Moon, I don’t know if him and Daltrey can keep going or not.
+ANDY: Now that Entwhistle is dead, and so is Keith Moon, I don’t know if he and Daltrey can keep going or not.
 Maybe they could.
 But he’s still smashing guitars, old Pete. (laughing).